Powerlearnproject/se-assignment-2-introduction-to-software-engineering-Zhaney24/README.md

 Software Maintenance:

 Define software maintenance and explain the different types of maintenance activities.
 Why is maintenance an essential part of the software lifecycle?
+Software maintenance is the process of changing, modifying, and updating software to keep up with user needs.
+Preventive maintenance – includes regular and periodic (time-based) schedules.
+Corrective maintenance – occurs when an issue is noticed.
+Predetermined maintenance – follows a factory schedule.
+Condition-based maintenance – occurs when a situation or condition indicates maintenance is needed.
+Without maintenance, any software will be obsolete and essentially useless over time.
+All software companies should have a specific strategy in place to tackle software maintenance in an effective and complete manner.
 Ethical Considerations in Software Engineering:

 What are some ethical issues that software engineers might face?
 How can software engineers ensure they adhere to ethical standards in their work?

 Submission Guidelines:
 Your answers should be well-structured, concise, and to the point.
 Provide real-world examples or case studies wherever possible.